Damien-Lindsey/Damien-Lindsey/README.md

 # Hello, I'm Damien
 <a href="https://linkedin.com/in/damienlindsey"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a semi-recent graduate who has worked at Morgan Stanley for the past two years.
-As an Operations Analyst I primarily analyzed internal processes and drove automation.
-My bachelor's degree is in Business Administration with a concentration in Investments/Finance, I also have the Security+ certification and am currently in the process of completing the Google Cybersecuity Professional Certification.
+I am a semi-recent graduate who has worked as a Morgan Stanley Operations Analyst for the last two years.
+In this role I was a member of a Client Onboarding Regulatory Services team where I primarily analyzed internal processes and collaborated in driving automation.
+My bachelor's degree is in Business Administration with a concentration in Investments, I also have the Security+ certification and am currently completing the Google Cybersecuity Professional Certificate program.

 ## Objective